learn-co-curriculum/async-redux/README.md

 fetch('http://www.catapi.com')
 ```

-So, can we simpley make a `fetch` request inside our action creator function, instead of hard-coding in our data?
+So, can we simply make a `fetch` request inside our action creator function, instead of hard-coding in our data?

 ```js
 function fetchCats() {